|

 increased spending and ever improving education,

+both at home and from abroad.
 But there are other factors that the

 report refers to that must be addressed.